Guarantees for Tuning the Step Size using a Learning-to-Learn Approach: Generalization for Trained Optimizer

-For the meta-loss function, we consider two different settings.
-In the train-by-train setting, the training set $\str$ contains $n$ independent samples, and the meta-loss function is chosen to be the training loss.
+We consider two different ways to define the meta-objective. \paragraph{Train-by-train:} In the train-by-train setting, the training set $\str$ contains $n$ independent samples, and the meta-loss function is chosen to be the training loss.
 That is, in each task $P$, we first choose $w^*$ uniformly at random, then generate $(x_1,y_1),...,(x_n,y_n)$ as the training set $\str$.
 The meta-loss function $\Delta_{TbT(n)}(\eta,P)$ is defined to be

-Here $\wt$ is the result of running $t$ iterations of gradient descent starting from point $0$ with step size $\eta.$ Note we truncate a sequence and declare the meta loss is high once the wight norm exceeds certain threshold.
-Specifically, if at the $\tau$-th step, $\n{w_{\tau,\eta}}\geq 40\sigma,$ we freeze the training on this task and set $w_{\tau',\eta}^{(k)}=40\sigma u$ for all $\tau\leq \tau'\leq t$, for some arbitrary vector $u$ with unit norm.
-As before, the empirical meta objective in train-by-train setting is the average of the meta-loss across $m$ different specific tasks $P_1,P_2,...,P_m$, that is,
+Here $\wt$ is the result of running $t$ iterations of gradient descent starting from point $0$ with step size $\eta.$ Note we truncate a sequence and declare the meta loss is high once the weight norm exceeds certain threshold\footnote{Specifically, if at the $\tau$-th step $\n{w_{\tau,\eta}}\geq 40\sigma,$ we freeze the training on this task and set $w_{\tau',\eta}=40\sigma u$ for all $\tau\leq \tau'\leq t$, for some arbitrary vector $u$ with unit norm.
+Setting the weight to a large vector is just one way to declare the loss is high.}.
+We can safely do this because we assume the ground truth weight $w^*$ has unit norm, so if the weight norm is too high, it means the inner training has diverged and the step size is too large.